candidtim/tempo/README.md

 ## Configuration

-In order to use this tool, create a configuration file in `~/.tempo.conf` with following
+In order to use this tool, you will need to create a configuration file.
+This can be done with `tempo-config` command.
+It will giude you through the process and validate your configiration at once:

+    $ tempo-config

+Alternatively, you could create configuration file manually in `~/.tempo.conf` with following
 content:

     [git]